Sarsharses/Wisdom-Nuggets/nuggets.md

+# Database

+- If you need to make an export of a production database, make sure not to lock all tables on export.
+This is not nice for users trying to use the app.

 # Refactoring

 - Whenever refactoring a URL (or anything else for that matter) you should take careful note of where that gets used.
 Oftentimes it's a great investment to take a minute checking that out.
 If you forget this it might come back at you eventually in places you didn't think of at the time.